 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The market for IoT middleware was valued at USD 7.71billion in 2019, and it is expected to reach a value of USD 22.36 billion by 2025, registering a CAGR of 19.72% over the forecast period, 2020 - 2025.
+The market for IoT middleware has registered a CAGR of 19.72% over the forecast period, 2021 - 2026.
 The emerging applications and business models coupled with the falling device costs have been instrumental in driving IoT adoption and, consequently, the number of connected devices - connected cars, machines, meters, wearable, and consumer electronics.

 According to the GSM Association, the number of IoT devices is expected to grow to 25.1 billion by 2025.
 This robust growth is expected to be driven by the increased industry focus on deploying a connected ecosystem and the standardization of 3GPP cellular IoT technologies.
 According to Ericsson forecasts, it is estimated that there would be over 30 billion connected devices in use by 2022, of which around 18 billion would be used for a diverse range of IoT applications.